abheek-pathirana/MathNet/README.md

 # Evaluation & Benchmarks
 <img width="829" height="448" alt="bechmark_f" src="https://github.com/user-attachments/assets/f66c6492-bea6-43ad-8ca6-7774d6efed60" />

 Note: Accuracy per operator on the 100k SimpleMath benchmark dataset.
 Multiplication (*) accuracy is lower due to mismatch with the x notation in the benchmark.
 Division (/) accuracy is low because the model was not trained on enough division problems.
 Word problems show poor accuracy due to complexity beyond the training data.
-The overall correct answers are 21,180 (~21%), indicating moderate generalization.
+The overall correct answers are 21,180 (~21%), indicating moderate generalisation.

 <img width="758" height="530" alt="Screenshot 2025-08-14 at 19 08 15" src="https://github.com/user-attachments/assets/db1f0977-71a9-4c47-a7c9-1ca3db3dc539" />